perholmes/ECSMinimalContainer/README.md

 ## How to reference ECS Minimal Container in TaskDefinitions

+The minimal container is simply a first image that already exists in an ECR when your CloudFormation runs for the first time, allowing it to put.
+Otherwise, CloudFormation will hang and fail.

-Under a TaskDefinition -> ContainerDefinition, simply reference the minimal container image:
+Under a TaskDefinition -> ContainerDefinition, simply reference the minimal container image.
+WHen proper images are built, they just become the new :latest.

-`Image: 01234567890.dkr.ecr.eu-west-1.amazonaws.com/ecs-minimal-container:latest`
+`Image: 01234567890.dkr.ecr.eu-west-1.amazonaws.com/my-service-production:latest`

 Additionally, the usual AWS advice about doing container health check by running a curl call on the container won't work with the pure Apache container.
 Instead, simply echo a neutral status as the container health check: